 The battle is lost.
-The second attempt to prevent the vote in the EU Parliament on the wetlands restriction has clearly failed yesterday evening: with 153 votes in favor, 499 against, and 39 abstentions, the European Parliament rejected the last motion against it.
+The second attempt to prevent the vote in the EU Parliament on the wetlands restriction clearly failed on November 25.
+2020: with 153 votes in favor, 499 against, and 39 abstentions, the European Parliament rejected the last motion against it.
 The consequence: the ban of leadshot in or around wetlands is finally decided now.
-The restriction proposal has been approved, and the European Commission Regulation amending Annex XVII of the REACH regulation regarding the ban will be published in the Official Journal of the EU in early December 2020, entering into force on the twentieth day following its publication.
+The restriction proposal has been approved, and the European Commission Regulation amending Annex XVII of the REACH regulation regarding the ban will be published in the Official Journal of the EU , entering into force on the twentieth day following its publication.
 The “transition” period will be just 24 months.

 What does this mean for lead in ammunition in general?